Atlanta Truck Accident Lawyer

 Steps to Investigating a Truck Accident in Georgia Near You

 If you are injured in a truck accident, you may be interested in what legal options are available to you.
 Keep in mind that if you decide to file an Atlanta truck accident lawsuit, you must prove that someone acted negligently.
-Negligence means that the person failed to act reasonably under the circumstances and this behavior led to your injury.
+Negligence means that the person failed to act reasonably under the circumstances, and this behavior led to your injury.

 Negligence is not always easy to show.
 For that reason, it’s important that you have evidence to back up your claim.
 This will give you a greater chance of success during settlement negotiations or if your case goes to trial.

 As you might have guessed, there are more issues to investigate in a Georgia truck accident than with a simple car crash.
-In looking for evidence of negligence, an experienced accident lawyer in Atlanta will review the following:
+In looking for evidence of negligence, an experienced accident attorney in Atlanta will review the following:

-- The truck driver’s credentials.
+• The truck driver’s credentials.
 Was the driver properly licensed for the vehicle he was driving?

-- The truck driver’s track record.
+• The truck driver’s track record.
 Was there a history of accidents caused by the driver?

-- Maintenance records for the truck.
+• Maintenance records for the truck.
 Could the trucking company have acted negligently?
 Are there manufacturing defects on record for this truck?

-- The company log.
+• The company log.
 Was the organization following state and federal laws and regulations?

-- Local and state statutes.
+• Local and state statutes.
 Are there any laws particular to this area?

-- Reports from the accident.
+• Reports from the accident.
 Was there anything reported to the police?

 How Can I Get Money After an Atlanta Truck Accident?

-In a typical car accident, the process for collecting from a driver that was at fault is fairly straightforward.
+In a typical car accident, the process of collecting from a driver that was at fault is fairly straightforward.
 In most cases, you either go through the driver’s insurance company and negotiate a settlement or file a claim in court and pursue a damage award.

 But, with a truck accident, this process can be much more complicated.
 If you believe that the driver was negligent, you may have grounds to bring the lawsuit against him directly.
 But, the company employing the driver may also be liable.
 In many cases, this will depend on whether the driver is classified as an employee or an independent contractor.